General flood information

 Dredging is sometimes used as a method to reduce flood risk.
 The idea behind dredging is to allow water to flow as quickly as possible from one point to another and in some cases, this is an effective method.
 However, it is not always effective or sustainable and it can increase flood risk downstream.

-In Hull, our watercourses and rivers are tidally influenced – this means fresh sediment is brought in with every high tide.
-Sediment is also added into the drainage system upstream as land is predominantly agricultural and depending on land management practises upstream, sediment can be washed into rivers when it rains.
+In Hull, our watercourses and rivers are tidally influenced.
+This means fresh sediment is brought in with every high tide.
+Sediment is also added into the drainage system upstream as land is predominantly agricultural.
+Depending on land management practises upstream, sediment can be washed into rivers when it rains.

 We do not dredge rivers because -

-• there is little natural flow in rivers in Hull because it is flat, so dredging would not speed up the movement of water, we use pumping stations to move water through the city
+• here is little natural flow in rivers in Hull because it is flat.
+Dredging would not speed up the movement of water.
+We use pumping stations to move water through the city

 • it would not be sustainable to dredge as sediment is added to the system quickly

-• it would be bad for plants and wildlife who live along the river as dredging disturbs their habitats and feeding spots and also stirs up sediment, which could be contaminated from historical industrial activity
+• it would be bad for plants and wildlife who live along the river.
+Dredging disturbs their habitats and feeding spots and also stirs up sediment, which could be contaminated from historical industrial activity

 • it’s also very expensive to dispose of contaminated sediment if it is removed